 Bachelor of Science (B.S.)

-The outcomes of the BS program are:
+The outcomes of this B.S. program are:

 - Identify societal and ethical impacts as well as the responsibility that come with access to data.